-In the meantime, mix together the vinegar, salt and sugar on a small pot.
+In the meantime, mix together the vinegar, sal, mirin and sugar on a small pot.
 Bring it to a low heat and stir with a wooden spoon until the ingredients are dissolved the turn off the heat and let it cool.
 If you are in a hurry, try 15 seconds in the microwave, stir and then 15 more seconds

 Put the rice on a bowl.
-Stir in the vinegar mix and stir with a bamboo spoon until it’s incorporated.
+Add the vinegar mixture and stir with a bamboo spoon until it’s incorporated.
 Any wooden spoon but it’s better to keep one just for the rice.
 Let it cool.

 For my chirashi sushi, I used slices of fresh salmon and slices of an organic avocado over the rice.
 I decorated my plate with some seaweed and sesame seeds as garments.